University of Memphis Athletics

 Following graduation, Watts received the NCAA Post Graduate Scholarship and continued her academic career at the University of Utah in physical therapy.

-Football: Ryan Silverfield Georgia State Press Conference-September 6, 2025
+Football: Ryan Silverfield Press Conference-October 6, 2025